 With seemingly endless wedding venue options to choose from, it’s hard to narrow down your choices and select a spot that aligns with your budget, location, and style criteria.
-Lucky for you, we did the research and legwork, scouring the country (and the Internet!) to compile a master list of wedding destinations that are our go-to recs, year after year.
-From mountain locales with panoramic views and rustic-glam summer camps — so hip for 2017, mark our word — to chic landmarks in your all-time favorite cities, we’ve got a wedding venue for you, your groom, and your style.
+Lucky for you, we did the research and legwork, scouring the country (and the Internet) to compile a master list of wedding destinations that are our go-to recs, year after year.
+From mountain locales with panoramic views and rustic-glam summer camps to chic landmarks in your all-time favorite cities, we’ve got a wedding venue for you, your partner, and your style.

 The Barn at Flanagan Farm in Buxton, Maine

-Take a 20-minute drive outside Portland to this meticulously restored 19th-century barn, which is open year-round.
-There’s also a cozy farmhouse perfect for unwinding with your wedding party pre- and post-nuptials; The Barn at Flanagan Farm
+Take a 20-minute drive outside of Portland to this meticulously restored 19th-century barn, which is open year-round.
+There’s also a cozy farmhouse perfect for unwinding with your wedding party pre- and post-nuptials; The Barn at Flanagan Farm.

 Boston Public Library in Boston, Massachusetts

 Charm guests with dinner in book-lined Bates Hall, then head to the Abbey Room for a dance sesh overlooking the courtyard.
 Bonus: The caterer will ensure you eat, too, thanks to goodie bags filled with fresh entrées, mini desserts, and bubbly for two; Boston Public Library.

 Chatham Bars Inn in Chatham, Massachusetts

 Tie the knot on the private beach before moving to a sailcloth tent or one of the oceanfront dining rooms for a lobster dinner and dancing.
 Then you’re just steps from the bars on Main Street if you want to continue the party; Chatham Bars Inn.